Prince Harry And Megan Markle Reportedly Planning ‘Non-Traditional’ Wedding, One The Public May Not Get To See

 — The Times of London (@thetimes) November 25, 2017

 While the wedding plans are reportedly moving forward, Prince Harry and Megan Markle have yet to officially announce their engagement.
-A source told the Daily Star that the announcement could be coming anytime in the coming days, however.
+A source told the Daily Star that the announcement could be coming any time in the coming days, however.

 [Featured Image by Jonathan Brady – WPA Pool/Getty Images]